Rental Market Workforce Mobility Challenges

-Rental fees are increasing, thanks in part to a tightening rental property market, and renters are facing higher prices as wage raises grow at a tepid pace.
+Rental fees are increasing, thanks in part to a tightening rental property market, increasing the challenges for rental market workforce mobility as renters are facing higher prices while wage raises grow at a tepid pace.
 Domestic relocation may be impacted as a result, posing a challenge for transferees as they look to take on a new location.
 Companies can provide relocated talent with help before a move, but as rent in most markets continues to mature, transferees are likely to see a larger portion of their income spent toward rent.

 According to new industry research, the number of domestic renters grew in 2013.
 More specifically, a recent study conducted by the National Low Income Housing Coalition found that last year there were 42.4 million renters in the U.S., which represented slight growth from the 41.9 million in 2012.
 High housing costs continue to plague the modern-day renter as the rental property market tries to combat historically low vacancy rates.
 Renters made up 36.5 percent of all households in 2013, a nearly 1.5 percent increase from 2012 and close to 4 percent more than in 2006.